 Kudos to the manufacturers that show actual rpm markings on their variable-speed dials.
-Second best are those with a speed chart on the motor housing, shown at above right, that corresponds to numbers on the speed dial.
+Second best are those with a speed chart on the motor housing, shown below, that corresponds to numbers on the speed dial.
 Worst are those where you must refer to the owner's manual to decipher the numbered speed markings.

 Once you dial in the correct speed, it's vital that the router maintain that speed during the cut.
 Using a phototachometer, we evaluated each model's ability to do that while routing raised panels.
 None dropped more than 1,500 rpm, with all but one varying only a few hundred rpm once into the cut.
 However, that machine consistently pulled 12 to 19 amps during those cuts, causing it to warm up an average of 3° with each pass, which could shorten the life of this router.

 Big or small, fixed base or plunge, you'll appreciate a router that adjusts up and down quickly for fixed-depth routing.
 Among the fixed bases in the kits, we prefer a rack-and-pinion adjuster, shown top right, best because it has a quick release for coarse adjustments and a fine-adjustment knob.